Smoked Hazelnut Nutella Recipe

 Instructions

-• Preheat smoker to 200 degrees (F) using a fruit wood
+• Preheat Smoker – Set smoker to 200 degrees (F) using a fruitwood.
+We prefer cherry or apple for the sweeter smoke influence.

-• Place raw and shelled hazelnuts on a baking tray and place on the smoker for 60-90 minutes, checking every 30 minutes on the status of the hazelnuts (see notes).
+• Smoke Hazelnuts – Layout hazelnuts on a baking tray and place them on the smoker for 60-90 minutes, checking every 30 minutes on the status of the hazelnuts (see note one).
+When done, remove and cool.
+If there is any skin still on, remove after cooling.

-• In a food processor or strong blender place the hazelnuts and blend for about 2 minutes until a paste forms.
+• Blend: In a food processor or strong blender place the hazelnuts and blend for about 2 minutes until a paste forms.
 This takes time.
-At first it looks like chopped nuts, but keep going, pausing periodically to push down the sides.
-Once a paste (similar to peanut butter) forms, you're ready for the next step.
+At first, it looks like chopped nuts, but keep going, pausing periodically to push down the sides until a paste forms (similar to peanut butter).

-• Pour into an air tight container (like a mason jar) and keep at room temperature for up to 2 weeks.
+• Store: Pour into an air-tight container (like a mason jar) and keep at room temperature for up to 2 weeks.

 Video